-115.231 (c) ■ Have all current employees who may have contact with residents received such training? ☑ Yes □ No ■ Does the agency provide each employee with refresher training every two years to ensure that all employees know the agency's current sexual abuse and sexual harassment policies and procedures? ✓ Yes No • In years in which an employee does not receive refresher training, does the agency provide refresher information on current sexual abuse and sexual harassment policies? ⋈ Yes □ No 115.231 (d) ■ Does the agency document, through employee signature or electronic verification, that employees understand the training they have received? ⊠ Yes □ No Auditor Overall Compliance Determination ☐ Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) □ Does Not Meet Standard (Requires Corrective Action) EVIDENCE OF COMPLIANCE The agency provides training to all employees on the areas enumerated in this standard.
+- Have all current employees who may have contact with residents received such training? ☑ Yes □ No - Does the agency provide each employee with refresher training every two years to ensure that all employees know the agency's current sexual abuse and sexual harassment policies and procedures? ⊠ Yes □ No - In years in which an employee does not receive refresher training, does the agency provide refresher information on current sexual abuse and sexual harassment policies? ⊠ Yes □ No

+Does the agency document, through employee signature or electronic verification, that employees understand the training they have received? ⊠ Yes □ No

+Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)

+The agency provides yearly training to all employees on the areas enumerated in this standard.
 I reviewed the training curriculum and materials, I found that they address all areas.
 I further confirmed the training during the staff interviews and the review of training records.
 The employees receive the initial training and annual updates.
-It was confirmed during staff interviews that they also receive updates during the start of shift briefing.
-All employees receive training on both genders and youthful inmates.
+It was confirmed during staff interviews that they also receive updates during roll calls.

+All employees receive training on interacting with males, females, transgender, and youthful inmates.
 This was confirmed during review of training materials and during staff interviews.

 The employees are verifying the receipt of the training through a signature, this was verified during the review of the sample signature logs.

+All staff at the facility is provided a laminated card that outlines the required response to a PREA incident.
+Several of the interviewed staff showed me their cards during the interview process.

+The training provided by the agency is updated yearly by the PREA Coordinator.
+At the beginning of each year they meet with all training officers and provide them with the yearly training and explain any changes to the training.
+The PREA Coordinator is constantly improving on the training materials.

-After a careful review of all documentation, and the information received during both the agency level and the facility level interviews, I found that the agency is substantially compliant with the requirements of this standard, and all provisions.
+After a careful review of all documentation, and the information received during both the agency level and the facility level interviews, I found that the agency has substantially exceeded the requirements of this standard, and all provisions.
+This decision was based on the agency's overall commitment to sexual safety in their facilities.

-Standard 115.232: Volunteer and contractor training 115.232 (a) Has the agency ensured that all volunteers and contractors who
+Standard 115.232: Volunteer and contractor training